-If you’re in the hunt for a new iPad, you should take a look at Apple’s brand new 2019 iPad Air.
+If you’re in the hunt for a new iPad, you should definitely take a long look at Apple’s 2019 iPad Air.

 The 2019 iPad Air come in three colors (silver, space gray and gold) and in 64GB and 256GB configurations.
 The device starts at $499 in the U.S. for the Wi-Fi-only model and $629 in the U.S. for the Wi-Fi + Cellular model.

 If you don’t want to pay full price for a 2019 iPad Air you’ll have to hunt for deals.
-That said, best 2019 iPad Air deals will likely arrive later in the year.
+Now that we’re approaching the end of the year, the device has gone on sale at various retailers and carriers making it far more affordable than it was earlier this year.

-Apple’s iPad Air 3 comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 9.7-inch iPad, and the iPad Pro line.
+Apple’s third-generation iPad Air comes with some noticeable upgrades that make it an appealing alternative to the iPad mini 5, 9.7-inch iPad, and the iPad Pro line.

 The device comes with an extremely thin design, a 10.5-inch Retina Display with True Tone, a new A12 Bionic Chip which makes it 70% faster than the company’s 9.7-inch iPad, a new 1080p rear camera, and support for Apple Pencil and Smart Keyboard accessory.